Digital Healthcare & the role of AI: The Innovation race

 AI has shown great potential in assisting healthcare professionals with diagnostic tasks.

-Machine learning algorithms can analyze medical images, such as X-rays, CT scans, and pathology slides, to identify patterns and abnormalities with high accuracy.
+Machine learning algorithms can analyse medical images, such as X-rays, CT scans, and pathology slides, to identify patterns and abnormalities with high accuracy.

 This technology helps radiologists and pathologists make more precise and timely diagnoses, improving patient outcomes.